 |Wells Fargo||$15||$30||$16||$35 in foreign currency|

 Several factors will determine how much a wire transfer costs.
 The most significant factor will be the bank or institution you’re conducting the wire transfer through.

 Wire transfer fees are also determined by whether you’re doing a domestic or international wire transfer.
 As outlined in the chart above, international wire transfers tend to be more expensive.

-That’s because banks can process domestic wire transfers through one payment system instead of multiple banking systems.
+That’s because banks can process outgoing domestic wire transfers through one payment system instead of multiple banking systems.
 They may also need to use an intermediary bank to facilitate the transfer.